rmuif/docs/docs/getting-started.md

 1. Use Google to search for any errors or warnings, it might be very obvious.
 2. Look for similar issues on the repository’s page on GitHub.
-3. Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/rmuif) or reach out to us on [Spectrum](https://spectrum.chat/rmuif) or have a chat with us on [Discord](https://discord.gg/5Ann5C3), we’re always happy to help!
+3. Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/rmuif) or have a chat with us on [Discord](https://discord.gg/5Ann5C3), we’re always happy to help!
 4. Create an issue on GitHub using the ”Bug Report“ template.